JD Admissions

 All items are necessary for an application to be considered complete:

 • Application: Complete the application electronically through the Credential Assembly Service (CAS).
-Read thoroughly and complete answers to ALL questions accurately.
+Complete answers to ALL questions accurately.
+False statements, omissions or misrepresentations will be reported to LSAC and may result in the rejection of your application.
 An application may be submitted before LSAT scores have been released.
+Notify the admissions office of any change(s) in the information you submit.

-• Application fee: Submit the $60 application fee online through CAS.
+• Application Fee: Submit the $60 application.
 This fee is NOT refundable.

-• Two letters of recommendation: If you are currently in school or have graduated in the past five years, we require that at least one letter of recommendation be provided by a professor who gave you a grade in a course.
+• Two Letters of Recommendation: If you are currently an undergraduate student or have graduated within 5 years, we require at least one letter of recommendation be provided by a professor who gave you a grade in a course.
 There is no specific form for letters of recommendation.
-The letters must be submitted through CAS (Note: Letters of recommendation are held in confidence.
-The submission of your application constitutes your waiver of any and all rights to review letters of recommendation retained by this law school.
-Letters are used for law admissions purposes only.)
+The letters should be submitted through CAS.
+(Note: Letters of Recommendation are reserved and held in confidence.
+The submission of your application constitutes your waiver of any and all rights to review letters of recommendation retained by this law school.)

-• Transcripts: After you register for CAS, you must have a transcript sent to the Law School Admissions Council (LSAC) from each undergraduate and graduate institution you have attended.
-This includes dual credit in high school, college-level summer school, transfer credit, study abroad, etc. Applications are advised to wait until they have completed at least six semesters of undergraduate work before requesting transcripts.
+• Transcripts: After you register for CAS, you must have a transcript sent to LSAC from each undergraduate and graduate institution you have attended.
+This includes dual credit in high school, college-level summer school, transfer credit, post-graduate work, secondary degrees, Masters, PhD, or any other professional degrees, etc. Applicants are advised to wait until they have completed at least six semesters of undergraduate work before requesting transcripts.

-• LSAT: All applicants must register and take the Law School Admissions Test (LSAT).
+• LSAT: Students must register and take the exam through LSAC.

 Ready to Apply?